izcm/dmrkt-contracts/README.md

 A minimal marketplace paired with scripts simulating marketplace activity.

-These contracts support the `d | mrkt` interactive demo — its centerpiece being the Foundry simulation pipeline in [`devtools`](./devtools/README.md).
+These contracts support the `d | mrkt` interactive demo — its centerpiece being is the simulation pipeline found at [`devtools`](./devtools/README.md).

 > [!WARNING]
 > Not production ready.